tizonia/tizonia-openmax-il/README.md

 ```

-Finally you can add your Spotify and Google Play Music login details in
+Finally you can add your Spotify and Google Play Music and SoundCloud login
-Tizonia's config file located at _$HOME/.config/tizonia/tizonia.conf_
+details in Tizonia's config file located at
+_$HOME/.config/tizonia/tizonia.conf_

 ## 'tizonia' usage ##